nimh-sfim/rtcog/rtcog/README.md

 `rtcog` by default comes with two action series:

-- `PreprocActionSeries`: Displays a basic GUI until the experiment ends
+- `BasicActionSeries`: Displays a basic GUI until the experiment ends
 - `ESAMActionSeries`: Also collects voice recording and question responses at each hit

 If you have a GUI, it should be owned by your `ActionSeries` so it can be updated throughout the experiment.